 Note: Google announced that Google Cloud Print, their cloud-based printing solution that has been in beta since 2010, will no longer be supported as of December 31, 2020.
 We recommend you use PaperCut Mobility Print instead.

 With mobile devices almost surgically attached to the palms of students these days, education organizations are increasingly challenged to offer mobile printing services.
 Supporting printing in BYOD environments, or with Chromebooks brings up a whole new set of issues.
-Google Cloud Print is a key element in solving this challenge.
+Google Cloud Print or its alternative, PaperCut Mobility Print is a key element in solving this challenge.